randomecho/sugar-gobot/README.md

 # Sugar Go bot

-Connection class to Sugar CRM API.
+Tool to quickly create Account and Contact records in a Sugar instance via the REST API.
+Each Account is linked with a Contact.

 ## Usage